The pleura is a membrane. It lines the outside of the lungs and the inside of the chest cavity. Pleural mesothelioma is cancer of the pleura.

 To avoid exposure to asbestos:

-- Workers should use proper safety equipment and precautions.
+- Workers should use safety equipment and precautions appropriate for their job.

 - Workers should use safety measures to avoid bringing asbestos dust home on their clothing.

 - Areas of exposed asbestos must be checked by experts.
-This may be old public buildings and homes with asbestos shingles, tiles, or insulation.
+There may be old public buildings and homes with asbestos shingles, tiles, or insulation.

 - Exposed areas must be removed by proper means or sealed off.